 The OSA museum serves as the repository for all anthropological collections at the university and for artifacts found on state lands.
 In this role it has responsibility for the curating of Connecticut's archaeological / anthropological collections, totaling over 600,000 artifacts.

 Finally, it works to create public awareness and support for archaeological preservation, including museum exhibits and a variety of public presentations and outreach activities.
-For example, recently (2017) OSA has begun working on setting up a program with the North Hartford Promise Zone, with which FOSA volunteers will participate.
+For example, recently (2017) OSA has begun working on setting up a program with the

 In sum, OSA works closely with federal, state and local governments in the preservation of Connecticut's archaeological and historical heritage.